begab/kpe/README.md

 See comments included in *config.txt*.

 ####Writing custom readers
 This code was primarily written for dealing with the SemEval shared task dataset.
-However, arbitrary readers can be added to the project by implementing the `hu.u_szeged.kpe.readers.KpeReader` interface in a similar manner as `hu.u_szeged.kpe.readers.SemEvalReader` does it so.
+However, arbitrary readers can be added to the project by implementing the `hu.u_szeged.kpe.readers.KpeReader` interface in a similar manner as `hu.u_szeged.kpe.readers.SemEvalReader` or `hu.u_szeged.kpe.readers.GeneralReader` does it so.